 Olson himself uses the nominalized term “racialization” to name the process of thinking about cultural differences as genetic differences, but sharp readers will also nominalize culturally different and genetically different, as I have just done.

-Sometimes writers will use language that explicitly alerts readers that they are about to present an important concept.
+Sometimes writers will use metalanguage that explicitly alerts readers that they are about to present an important concept.
 Here’s Daniel Kahneman winding up to introduce us to one of the most important cognitive biases in fast thinking.
-The phrases that alerts readers to an upcoming concept is are in red; the concepts are bolded.
+The phrases that alert readers to an upcoming concept is are in red; the concepts are bolded.

 Decades later, I can see many of the central themes of my thinking about judgment in that old experience.
 One of these themes is that people who face a difficult question often answer an easier one instead, without realizing it.
 We were required to predict a soldier’s performance in officer training and in combat, but we did so by evaluating his behavior over one hour in an artificial situation.
 This was a perfect instance of a general rule that I call WYSIATI, ‘what you see is all there is.’Daniel Kahneman, “The Surety of Fools”